RacingTornado/AllwinnerPCB/README.txt

 ##################################################################################################

-- This is an ongoing project to desing a open source all winner board with easily available RAM on Aliexpress and Verical
+- This is an ongoing project to design an open source all winner board with easily available RAM on Aliexpress and Verical
 - Link for own mailbox: https://www.own-mailbox.com/
 - This design is closely based on Olimex SOM as well as the Mail box which is a really cool project on Kickstarter
-- THis project is licensed under MIT